 Certification: Advanced Professional Certificate (APC), Maryland Social Studies, History.
-Virginia endorsements: Political Science, History.
+Virginia endorsements: Social Sciences, Political Science, History.

-1986-1995: Youth leader, Frederick Presbyterian Church.
-As youth leader, I, and later along with my wife, designed a program that instilled in young people the importance of service to God and community.
+Youth leader, Frederick Presbyterian Church, 1986-1995.
+Designed a program that instilled in young people the importance of service to God and community.
 We engaged in building low-cost housing for the homeless, assistance to the elderly, and rebuilding of church and community property.

 As the son of a Presbyterian minister, I grew up hearing how my